with all that's new at My-Island-Jamaica, Click Here to subscribe

-Did you know that almost 50% of all marriage in Jamaica today are done by tourists/visitors -categorized as 'hotel marriages'?
+Did you know that over 50% of all marriage in Jamaica today are done by tourists / visitors -categorized as 'hotel marriages'?

 "Thanks for taking the time to create such an informative site" -Shanii